bengtmartensson/Girr/README.md

 ```
 to the Girr file.
 (Some programs, like IrScrutinizer, can do this
 automatically.)
 Note that some browsers, like Firefox, for security reasons
-limits the usage of style sheets to the current directory.
+limits the usage of style sheets.

 XSLT style-sheets can however be used for other purposes than the name
 suggests.
 The export mechanism of IrScrutinizer consists  essentially of